Dan Gable

 Danny Mack Gable (born October 25, 1948) is an American former folkstyle and freestyle wrestler and coach.
-Considered to be one of the greatest wrestlers of all time, Gable is a two-time NCAA Division I national champion, a World gold medalist, and an Olympic gold medalist.
+Considered to be one of the greatest wrestlers of all time, Gable is a two-time NCAA Division I national champion, a World Wrestling Championships gold medalist, and an Olympic gold medalist.
 Gable was only the third wrestler to be inducted into the United World Wrestling's Hall of Fame in the Legend category.
 In 2014, Gable was inducted into the International Sports Hall of Fame and awarded the Presidential Medal of Freedom in 2020.

 Early life

 Gable was born and grew up in Waterloo, Iowa.
 When he was 15 years old, a teenager from his neighborhood murdered Gable's 19-year-old sister.
 Although Gable called his sister's death his "biggest loss", he did not allow the tragedy to affect his focus on wrestling.
 Instead, he thought of it as a reason to train with even more determination:

 The more you can settle into focusing on what you have and what you would like to do and where you want to go—a positive point of view—the quicker things turn around and positive things start to happen.

 He attended high school at West High School in Waterloo.
 During high school he was a three-time Iowa state champion with a 64–0 record.